-This is the John Carroll University Men's Swimming scholarship and program details page.
-Here you will get information regarding the college and details on their Men's Swimming program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.
+This is the John Carroll University Men's Swimming scholarship and program info page.
+Here you'll receive information regarding the college and details on their Men's Swimming program like who to make contact with about recruiting, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.

-John Carroll University Men's swimming Program Coaching & Recruiting Personnel
+John Carroll University Men's swimming Program Recruiting and Coaching Staff

-For anyone who is trying to get recruited it is critical to understand who to build a relationship with - and NCSA has got the information you need.
-The Head Swimming Coach of the John Carroll University Men's Swimming program is Mark Fino.
-Additional key staff are:
+If you're looking to get recruited it is critical to understand who to build a relationship with - and NCSA provides the info you'll need.
+The Head Coach of the John Carroll University Men's Swimming program is Mark Fino.
+Other major staff include:

-If you're thinking about being a part of the John Carroll University Men's Swimming program these are the individuals you'll want to get in touch with.
-You'll be able to choose to contact them via email using the link above or call the college to obtain more information about the college and Men's Swimming program prior to deciding whether or not it's the right fit for you.
+If you are thinking about becoming a part of the John Carroll University Men's Swimming program they are the people you need to contact.
+You'll be able to choose to contact them through email using the link above or call the school to get additional specifics about the school and Men's Swimming program prior to determining if it is a suitable fit for you personally.

-NCSA gives student student athletes the resources and info they need to increase their chances of being recruited by a Men's Swimming program, whether it is at John Carroll University or another college.
-Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
-This year alone you'll find 3142 Men's Swimming high school athletes using the NCSA network, technology and scouting professionals to get their highlights before 923 coaches at 530 colleges Men's Swimming programs all over the country.
+NCSA gives student athletes the resources and info they need to enhance their chances of being recruited by a Men's Swimming program, whether it's at John Carroll University or another college.
+Since 2000, NCSA has been connecting coaches and athletes which is a crucial part of the recruiting process.
+This year alone there are 6917 Men's Swimming high school athletes making use of the NCSA technology, network and scouting experts to get their highlights in front of 1369 coaches at 549 colleges Men's Swimming programs across the country.

-In order to join the John Carroll University Men's Swimming program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
-Starting that process as early as possible is critical to your success.
-So create your free profile to become a confirmed NCSA Men's Swimming athlete and begin connecting with coaches at the John Carroll University Men's Swimming program today.
+In order to join the John Carroll University Men's Swimming program you have to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as early as possible is crucial to your success.
+So create your free profile to become a verified NCSA Men's Swimming student athlete and begin connecting with coaches at the John Carroll University Men's Swimming program today.